Of all the animals of prey, man is the only sociable one.

 A Question of Identity Politics

-For me, the ultimate test of this was a mixed-race pupil who, half in jest, would invariably respond to any criticism or rebuke with Ali G’s catchphrase, “Is it ‘cos I is black, Miss?”, to which I always wanted to reply - with a certain degree of truth - “No, Eddie, it’s ’cos you is an arsehole!”
+For me, the ultimate test of this was a mixed-race pupil who, half in jest, would invariably respond to any reprimand or rebuke with Ali G’s catchphrase, “Is it ‘cos I is black, Miss?”, to which I always wanted to reply - with a certain degree of truth - “No, Eddie, it’s ’cos you is an arsehole!”

-Its been a few years, but I immediately thought of Eddie when I read about the way Harris supporters were reacting to the election result:
+It’s been a few years, but I immediately thought of Eddie when I read about the way Harris supporters were reacting to the election result:

 “There are so many people who are against Kamala because she’s a woman, because she’s black,” said Sanaa Canady, a Howard student.
 (Telegraph)

-Friday 1 November 2024
+Friday, 1 November 2024

 You REALLY couldn't make it up….